produle/usercomio/README.md

     </script>
     ```

+## Process for Grunt build
+Navigate to the project root folder and execute the following steps

+ npm init	/* command will create a basic package.json file.*/
+ npm install grunt  /* command  will put the grunt in your system path */
+ npm install grunt --save  /* install the latest version of Grunt in your project folder*/
+ npm install grunt-contrib-uglify --save-dev
+ npm install grunt-contrib-cssmin --save-dev
+ grunt /*grunt to execute the default function inside gruntfile.js*/

+## Auto Build Process using Travis CI
+1.Go to the travis-ci.org website and signup.
+2.Authorize the repository you want to get access.
+3.create travis.yml file and include the necessary code.
+4.

 ## Copyright and license

 Copyright © 2008-2017 A Produle Systems Pvt Ltd. www.produle.com.
 All rights reserved.
 This project is released under the Apache 2.0 license.
 UserCom.io and usercomio names belong to 'A Produle Systems Pvt Ltd'